ivanjayapurna/low-n-protein-engineering/evotuning/README.md

 3. Run evotune.py to evotune [TODO: incude (out_set) validation error for stopping condition & dump weights every few thousand iterations in case of a crash or increase in validation error]

 Note: filter_top_100.ipynb is legacy script used when I was attempting to use jackHMMer - decided not to go forward with it.
+Note 2: NOT using tf_evotune.py - instead finished a JAX implementation of evotuning which will be used instead.